sudheer121/Study-Room/README.md

 # Study-Room
 A fully functional web application where students can join in room, and communicate in text and audio channels.
+Check it out at https://mystudyroom.netlify.app

 <h3> <u>Desktop and Mobile Views</u> </h3>